 If you have a bit of a clue what the color wheel looks like it can definitely help you to build a complete color palette.
 Color strategies are like guidelines for combining colors.
 They’re based on where a color is positioned on the color wheel.

-Complementary colors are colors which lie opposite of each other on the color wheel.
+Complementary colors are colors that lie opposite each other on the color wheel.
 Choosing complementary colors means you have a combination with lots of contrast.

 But there are many different strategies.
 Make sure to check out the post below to find out more.